 The drum pattern had hoops in alternating green and red diagonal stripes, white drum cords over a brass drum with the Arms of Hanover in the centre.
 The belt was red laced light green.

 The colours depicted in this section were issued from 1749 to 1783.

 Colonel Colour: white field bearing the arms of Hanover (common to all Hanoverian infantry regiments except 10-B).

 Regimental Colour: light green field, rocks emerging from the sea, clouds, lightening and gales, surrounded by palm leaves, surmounted by a Royal Crown, white scroll, motto TU NE CEDE MALIS, cyphers and crowns at the edges of the flag.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 Biles, Bill: The Hanoverian Army in the 18th Century, Seven Years War Association Journal Vol. VI No. 3

 Gmundener Prachtwerk, circa 1761

 Knötel, H. der Jung, and Hans M. Brauer: Uniformbogen Nr.
 45, Berlin